Pauline Berger | WARP #06

 Weight and restraint

 For example, in her installation walki talki (2021), Berger expresses interest in the sports tools and machines that are meant to bring disembodied bodies back to feeling physical.
-The interactive installation allows you to walk at a monotonous pace.
-In the background, you can hear Berger walking in the mountains and experience the action of herding.
-This mock-up embodiment is a paraphrase of the industrialised society that got rid of the limits in the working environments in order to be more effective but invented machines to restrain our bodies again to feel connected with the physical.
+The interactive installation allows you to walk at a monotonous pace and follow Berger’s experience during the action of herding.
+This mock-up embodiment is a paraphrase of the industrialised society that got rid of the limits in the working environments to be more effective but invented machines to restrain our bodies again to feel connected with the physical.
 As our conversation continues, Berger shares the collage of wildly growing muscles that let us ‘w(a)(o)nder’ through the corporeal landscape.
-As feet and mind stretch each other, we are reminded of related humanimal physicalities, however, never exiting our own human perspective.
-Berger’s intention is therefore to access her own body, to become an animal, not in a literal sense but to fully embody what the body is.
+As feet and mind stretch each other, we are reminded of related humanimal physicalities, however, never exiting our human perspective.
+Therefore, Berger intends to access her own body, to become an animal, not in a literal sense but to fully embody what the body is.
 Perhaps something that has been forgotten, repulsed or restrained.
 Berger’s approach is contemplative, performative and (despite its weight) heaves from the ground.

 The exhibition is part of WARP, a series of vitrine exhibitions which were activated in 2020.
-These exhibitions now also follow the SEA Foundation’s folds on art and sustainability.
-Their aim is to stimulate artistic research and present the adaptations of the works made by regional artists or artists with regional connections.
+These exhibitions now also follow the SEA Foundation’s folds on art and sustainability, currently researching fold on Awakening.
+The WARP series aims to stimulate artistic research and present the adaptations of the works made by regional artists or artists with regional connections.